 Testimonial- “They are perfect so far, our guys sure do like them!” – Don (Maintenance Supervisor – Texas USA)

 Our battery water level indicators made their job of checking the electrolyte levels in their batteries much easier.
-They liked them so much, they recently ordered more.
+They liked them so much that they recently ordered more.
 They installed the water level indicators on backup battery arrays in their oil refinery to ensure that correct water levels are always maintained.